 Co-principal investigator Laura Baker, Ph.D.

-Up to a third of all dementia cases worldwide are estimated to be preventable by addressing lifestyle factors.
-What’s more, new scientific evidence suggests people can take positive steps now to protect their memory and thinking.
+Four in 10 dementia cases worldwide are estimated to be potentially preventable by addressing lifestyle factors.
+What’s more, a growing body of scientific evidence suggests people can take positive steps now to protect their memory and thinking.
 Participants in FINGER (Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability) showed improvements in memory and other thinking skills after just two years of a lifestyle change that included a healthier diet, more exercise, increased intellectual and social stimulation, and better management of heart and vascular health.
 More recently the SPRINT MIND study showed that aggressive management of high blood pressure can reduce risk of mild cognitive impairment, a slight but measurable decline in cognitive abilities that increases a person’s risk of developing Alzheimer’s or another dementia.

 Discovery Science